scloud19/SECipedia/Ethical Hacking/Web_App_Security/mapping/web_app_sec_enumerating.md

       "Juicy" routes
         /admin
         /auth

-      Technique
+        /home
+          horizontal privilege escalation attack
+            home usually requires you to auth to access.
+As such, it could be a good target for trying to access other users content at the same privilege level
+        /icon /images
+          Usually hold static content
+          May be worthwhile to brute-force for icon names that could indicate third-party software utilized Technique
         Lets say you find content via burp intruder (acct registration page) that you don't find through spidering.
 It would be wise to try to sign up for an account (as this might be "hidden" functionality).